ietf-tools/www/README.md

 5. Go to http://localhost:8001/admin/sites/ and select **localhost**.
 6. Select the new "Home Page" as the **root page** and **save**.
 7. The website should become available at http://localhost:8001
-8. To destroy everything (i.e. start the database from scratch) run `docker-compose down`.
+8. To destroy everything (i.e. start the database from scratch) run `docker compose down`.

 ##### Backend details